Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989: Relief

+Instant monetary relief

+Instant monetary relief is in addition to the relief provided under Rule 12(4).
+It was additional relief of up to ₹500,000 is provided in the case of murder, rape, permanent disability, and arson by the Dr. Ambedkar National Relief to the SC/ST Victims of Atrocities Scheme (can also be found here) administered by the Ambedkar Foundation, an autonomous institution under the union government.

+In January 2023 this scheme was discontinued rather surreptitiously (by terming it a 'merger' with the centrally sponsored scheme) resulting in the denial of over ₹1,140 crores to over 44,000 victims.

+Relief

-The Act has prescribed a schedule for relief and socio-economic rehabilitation under Rule 12(4) as Annexure 1 entitled Norms for Relief Amount which ranges from ₹85,000 to ₹825,000 depending on the crime.
+The Act has prescribed a schedule for relief and socioeconomic rehabilitation under Rule 12(4) as Annexure 1 entitled Norms for Relief Amount which ranges from ₹85,000 to ₹825,000 depending on the crime.
 This is periodically updated.
 As is often the case, the 'minimum' becomes the maximum.
+Relief is borne equally by the state and union governments i.e. 50% each.

-In 2021, Tamil Nadu became the first state ever to increase the minimum amount to more than the guidance of the union government with a range from ₹100,000 to ₹1,200,000.
+In 2021, Tamil Nadu became the first state ever to increase the minimum amount to more than the guidance value in the rules with a range from ₹100,000 to ₹1,200,000 (the 'extra' amount is paid 100% by the state government funds as ex gratia).

 The relief is paid in parts depending on the stage of the case.
 Generally it is 25% on registering the FIR, 50% on filing the chargesheet, and 25% on conviction.
 However, there are exceptions and variations.
 For most crimes involving women, the final 25% is on completion of the trial irrespective of the verdict.
 For acid attack it is 50% on registering the FIR and 50% on getting the medical report, and for disability or murder it is 50% on getting the medical certificate or post mortem report and 50% when the chargesheet is sent to court.

-Additional relief of up to ₹500,000 is provided in the case of murder, rape, permanent disability, and arson by the Dr. Ambedkar National Relief to the SC/ST Victims of Atrocities Scheme administered by the Ambedkar Foundation, an autonomous institution under the union government.
+Emergency relief

+Emergency relief is given for murder, rape, dacoity, and permanent disability.

+It includes provision of utensils, rice, wheat, dals, pulses, etc., for a period of three months.

+Reimbursement

 The survivors are also entitled to dietary expenses, travel allowance and maintenance expenses, and full cost of medical care (including hospitalisation) at government cost when injured.

-Attendants for those hospitalised, or for survivors and witnesses or their dependendents who are children, women, or senior citizens, are also entiled to travel allowance and maintenance expenses for the duration.
+Attendants for those hospitalised, or for survivors and witnesses or their dependents who are children, women, or senior citizens, are also entitled to travel allowance and maintenance expenses for the duration.

+Victims, witnesses, and their attendants are entitled to travel allowance, dietary expenses, and maintenance expenses during inquiry, investigation, and trial for visit the investigating officer or in–charge police station or hospital authorities or Superintendent of Police, Deputy Superintendent of Police or District Magistrate or any other officer concerned or the special courts.

 These need to be paid immediately, or at the latest within three days (Rule 11).